- Name Jenna Caira

 - Bats Right

 - Throws Right

-A member of the Canadian National Team program for 12 years, Jenna Caira made her debut with the Junior National Team in 2007 at the WBSC Junior Women’s World Championship.
-In 2009, she made the jump to the senior team and has been a core piece of the team ever since.
-She’s been in the circle for Canada in four World Championships, winning bronze in her first appearance in 2010 as well as 2018.
-At the Pan American Games she took home Silver in 2011, and at the 2015 event, she helped Canada to its first Gold medal since 1983.
-She will compete as part of Team Canada at the 2019 Pan Am Games in Lima to defend Canada’s Gold medal.
+A member of the Canadian National Team program for 13 years, Jenna Caira made her debut with the Junior Women's National Team in 2007 at the WBSC Junior Women’s World Championship.
+In 2009, she made the jump to the Women's National Team and has been a core piece of the team ever since.
+She’s been in the pitcher's circle for Canada in four World Championships, winning bronze in her first appearance in 2010 as well as 2018.
+At the Pan American Games she took home Silver in 2011 and 2019, and at the 2015 event, she helped Canada to its first Gold medal since 1983.
+She helped Canada qualify for the Tokyo 2020 Olympic Games by going 2-0 with an 0.00 ERA, allowing only three hits and striking out 13 batters in 8.2 innings pitched at the 2019 WBSC Americas Qualifier.

 What Minor Softball Association did you grow up playing in?
 Markham Jaguars